Blu-H/Governance/Governance/Decision Log.md

 **Date:** December 2025
 **Decision:**
 Blu-H established a dedicated public governance repository on GitHub to act as the canonical source of governance, policy, and oversight documentation.
+Certain records and materials will be stored in a **separate controlled system** (not on GitHub) where required for **privacy, security, safeguarding, legal record-keeping, or operational confidentiality** (e.g., signed minutes and resolutions, member register data, safeguarding case information, credentials, and sensitive partner documents).

  **Rationale:**
-To support transparency, version control, and public trust while maintaining appropriate safeguards for sensitive information.
+ To support transparency, version control, and public trust while maintaining appropriate safeguards for sensitive information and meeting legal and duty-of-care obligations.

 **Decision level:** Founders